Micha-Git/SEMAPhases/pages/be_go_development_in_the_sema_tool_environment.md

 In this Best practice (Be) the tools (including frameworks and libraries) wich are used in the SEMA approach for the development of microservices in Golang are introduced.
 A focus is on the installation and the basic configuration of the tools.

-The figure (taken from the WASA lecture TOOL ENVIRONMENT) provides an overview of the tools which are further described in the following sections of this Be.
+Figure: "Tools Used for Go Development" provides an overview of the tools which are further described in the following sections of this Be.

 ![](../figures/tools_used_for_go_development.png)
 Figure: Tools Used for Go Development